Recursive algorithm for constructing antisymmetric fermionic states in first quantization mapping: Description of the algorithm

 \section{Description of the algorithm}

 In this work, we distinguish between single-particle basis states and single-particle states, often called orbitals (such as Hartree-Fock or Kohn-Sham orbitals).
 The latter are typically linear combinations of the former and may break underlying symmetries of the Hamiltonian.
-Nonetheless, a single Slater determinant constructed from these orbitals often serves as an excellent variational ansatz in fermionic many-body calculations, exhibiting substantial overlap with the system’s low-lying eigenstates.
+Nonetheless, a single Slater determinant constructed from these orbitals serves as a useful antisymmetric initial state.
+Although approximate and generally not sufficient to obtain an exact eigenvector through variational techniques, it generally exhibits substantial overlap with the targeted low-lying eigenstates and can be improved through variational optimization that preserves the antisymmetrization, followed by projection onto the desired eigenstate.
+(For weakly correlated systems, the Hartree-Fock approximation is an excellent starting point and, depending on the targeted error, would probably not require subsequent projection.)
 In first quantization, the single-particle basis states are assumed to correspond to integers.

 We start in Sec. \ref{sec:gen_circ} with a circuit that is more applicable to current hardware, if mid-circuit measurements are not available or limited.
 Although the circuit is general and would work for arbitrary orthogonal orbitals, in Sec. \ref{sec:improved} we introduce a measurement-based approach that reduces the depth of the circuit, and discuss several other optimization strategies.